rlogiacco/CircularBuffer/README.md

 ### Automatic optimization

-Starting from version `1.3.0` the library is capable to automatically detect which data type should be used for the index based on the buffer capacity:
+Starting from version `1.3.0` the library is capable to automatically detecting which data type should be used for the index based on the buffer capacity:
 * if you declare a buffer with a capacity greater than `65535` then your index is going to be an `unsigned long`
 * `unsigned int` for buffers with a declared capacity greater than `255`
-* otherwise a `byte` is going to suffice
+* otherwise, a `byte` is going to suffice

 In addition, you can mix in the same code buffers with small index and buffers with normal index: previously this was not possible.